php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-str-padleft"></a>
 #### `Str::padLeft()` {.collection-method}

-The `Str::padLeft` method wraps PHP's `str_pad` function, padding the left side of a string with another string until the final string reaches a desired length:
+The `Str::padLeft` method wraps PHP's `str_pad` function, padding the left side of a string with another:

     use Illuminate\Support\Str;